Bread Pudding

 Let the Bread Soak:

-Let the bread sit in the custard for 15 minutes, to gently absorb the liquid, and toss very gently when redistributing the bread.
+Let the bread sit in the creamy custard for 15 minutes, to gently absorb the liquid, and toss very gently when redistributing the bread.

 Get Ready to Bake: